mstrise/dep2label/README.md

 (- sign when the head is on the left side of the word and + sign otherwise).
 A label ```V_+1_nsubj``` for the token _Alice_ means "the head of the word _Alice_ is the first word to the right with a PoS tag V, and their relation is nsubj"
-4. __Bracketing-based encoding__: represents dependency trees using a regular expresion that encodes dependency arcs as brackets.
+4. __Bracketing-based encoding__: represents dependency trees using a regular expression that encodes dependency arcs as brackets.
 A label ```<\>_dobj``` for the token _apple_ means "the word _apple_ is the head of the preceding word indicated by```<\ ``` and has an incoming arc from a word